What Is Career Counseling? And How to Know When You Need It

 Explore career counseling services.

-You’ll find a range of career counseling services available to you, but it’s worth taking the time to find the right fit.
-Search the internet, job listing sites, as well as college career support offered to students and alumni.
-Read up on how different counselors work with career seekers, including the structure, duration, and cost of their programs.
+You’ll find a range of career counseling services available, but it’s worth taking the time to find the right fit.
+Search the internet, job listing sites, and college career support offered to students and alumni.
+Read up on how different counselors work with career seekers, including their programs' structure, duration, and cost.

 • The methods they use to help someone get the most out of their goals, experience, and interests